 You should buy a Medigap policy during the open enrollment period to avoid getting higher costs or being denied a policy.

-Your Medigap open enrollment period starts the day you are both 1) 65 years old and 2) enrolled in Original Medicare (both Parts A & B).
+Your Medigap open enrollment period starts the day you meet Medigap eligibility requirements by being both 1) 65 years old and 2) enrolled in Original Medicare (both Parts A & B).
 The open enrollment period lasts for 6 months.
 If you only bought Part A when you turned 65, the 6-month period starts the day you buy Part B. However, there are some situations where you can buy a policy with the same protections as during open enrollment.

 Medicare Supplement vs. Medicare Advantage

 Medicare Supplement policies and Medicare Advantage plans serve two different purposes.
 Medicare Supplement policies cover deductibles, co-payments, and other costs that Medicare doesn’t cover.
 Medicare Advantage plans are an alternative way to get Medicare benefits while also getting extra coverage not provided through Original Medicare.

 You cannot have a Medicare Supplement policy and a Medicare Advantage policy at the same time.